SeLite/SeLite.github.io/ExitConfirmationChecker.md

 ExitConfirmationChecker helps your tests to validate that the application asks for this confirmation when it should.
 It doesn't add any Selenese commands.

 # What it does for you #
 This add-on suppresses the confirmation dialog activated from `window.onbeforeunload()`.
-If that's all you need, use mode 'ignored'.
+If that's all you need, use mode `ignored`.
 The other two active modes `includeRevertedChanges` and `skipRevertedChanges` also verify (or assert) whether the confirmation popup would show up (or would not show up) as it should.

 ## Out-of-the-box ##
 Out-of-the-box ExitConfirmationChecker only handles